deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Well, Captain Powell, and the commanding officers of the two ships involved, HMS *Myrmidon* and HMS *Caledonia*, they made a recommendation to the British Ministry of Defence that specialist skills and training were going to be required to form the basis of infantry operations in space.
 The MoD decided to share the idea with the DoD, and from there it got bumped all around the Coalition and it's becoming a joint Allied venture."

 He took a left turn.
 "It's being called the Spaceborne Operations Regiment, or SOR.
-Currently it doesn't even really exist—it doesn't have any men, the spacesuits they'd wear are still being designed…but we know two things about it.
+Currently it doesn't even really exist—it doesn't have any men, the spacesuits they'd wear are still being designed...but we know two things about it.
 The first being that its primary mandate will be frontline combat operations against the alien organisation which, you're right, nuked San Diego and murdered your friend."

 "So it's real."

 "Yup.
 That's as much as I can tell you for now; even under NDA, you're not cleared for the details.
 But you're right, we're fighting a war right now, and the SOR are going to be the guns in that fight."

-"…Alright.
+"...Alright.
 What's the other thing?"

 "Training will be four years.
 Minimum.
 And you'll be under contract for at least four years after that, so this would be at least an eight year commitment, if you took it."

-"That's…an awful long time."
+"That's...an awful long time."

 "Yup."
 Wood agreed.
 "We had to jump through hoops to get that contract approved."

 "Would they be doing stuff other than fighting these aliens?"

-"Anti-piracy operations, counter-Hunter operations…Most of the time you'd be operating exactly like any Pararescueman under the aegis of the USAF, so search and rescue of liferafts and broken ships, humanitarian aid, emergency medicine.
+"Anti-piracy operations, counter-Hunter operations...Most of the time you'd be operating exactly like any Pararescueman under the aegis of the USAF, so search and rescue of liferafts and broken ships, humanitarian aid, emergency medicine.
 Finally, you'd be a qualified astronaut and that means you might wind up spending some time on the ISS in some capacity."

 "Anything else?"